Banded sugar ant: Life cycle and reproduction

 Like all ants, banded sugar ants begin life as eggs.
 If the egg is fertilised, the ant becomes a female; if not, it will become a male.
 They develop through complete metamorphosis, meaning that they pass through a larval and pupal stage before emerging as adults.

 Although most banded sugar ant colonies are monogynous (a nest that contains a single queen), some have been found to be polygynous, where a colony will have multiple queens; this is the fourth Camponotus species that is recognized as exhibiting polygyny.
 In polygynous colonies, queens are not territorial and free-mixing of offspring is observed.
 Despite the homogeneous environmental factors, different family lineages are strongly correlated with ant caste, suggesting caste is largely genetically determined.
 Nests containing a single queen are monandrous, where a queen will only mate once with a male.
 Not much is known about their nuptial flight, although virgin queens and males (alates) were observed mating in South Australia in January; and in early December in Southeast Queensland (2017).
 This hints that banded sugar ants will mate during mid-summer, and colony foundation occurs at this time.
 Ideal conditions for nuptial flight is on warm days during the afternoon at temperatures of 20–25 C, which is when the alates begin to swarm.
 A colony can be long-lived, with queens living for seven years or more.
 The black carpenter ant (Camponotus pennsylvanicus) is known to adopt larvae and pupae from banded sugar ant colonies.

 Workers that belong to different matrilines (female ancestry) appear significantly different from each other in size.
 Matrilines are also said to influence caste determination within the species.

 Interaction with humans

 The banded sugar ant is considered a household pest and is occasionally seen in houses at night.
 It is capable of damaging furniture and fittings by chewing the wood.
 Carbon disulphide can be used to treat and remove a banded sugar ant nest.
 The ants do not pose any threat to humans, because they are incapable of stinging and can only spray formic acid.
 However, the larger soldiers can inflict a painful bite with their powerful jaws, and the formic acid they spray is corrosive to human skin.
-The eggs of the species were consumed by the Indigenous Australians.
+The eggs of the species were consumed by Indigenous Australians.